 - something you have (a smartphone or a token)

 - something you are (a fingerprint or face scan)

-The college is offering (sometimes requiring) MFA for employee accounts – pilot groups are coming online during the 2019-2020 academic year.
+The college is encouraging (sometimes requiring) MFA for all Whitman accounts – various campus groups have been successfully using this process since the 2019-2020 academic year.

 The WCTS Help Desk or the Information Security Office can answer any questions you may have.

 Current List of Protected Services:

 Once your account has been enrolled in the program, the following services will ask for a second factor: